Special reconnaissance: TECHINT (technical intelligence)

-Specific Data Collection
+Specific data collection

 SR teams may be assigned to observe and measure specific information at a site or enemy facility for future operations.
 Regular ground forces, for example, might need a road and bridge surveyed to know whether heavy vehicles can cross it.
 The SR may be able to confirm this.
 An engineering specialist, preferably from a special operations organization may need to augment the team.

 SR commanders need to ensure such missions cannot be performed by organic reconnaissance elements of a maneuver force commander supported by the SR organization or other supporting reconnaissance services such as IMINT.

 For example, during the Falklands War of 1982, UK Special Air Service delivered eight 4-man patrols via helicopter deep into enemy-held territory up to 20 mi from their hide sites several weeks before the main conventional force landings.
 Each man carried equipment needed for up to 25 days due to resupply limitations (cf. the 7-day limits of conventional LRS patrols discussed above).
 These patrols surveyed major centers of enemy activity.
 The patrols reconnoitered Argentinian positions at night, and then due to the lack of cover moved to distant observation posts (OPs).
 Information gathered was relayed to the fleet by secure radio which was still vulnerable to SIGINT which could locate their OPs.
 No common understanding of the threat of Argentine direction finding existed, and different teams developed individual solutions.
 The value of the information and the stress on the SR teams were tremendous.
 Their activities helped the force, limited in its sensors, develop an accurate operational picture of the opposition.